tunde99/AMMI_CLASS_PROJECTS/README.md

 # AMMI_GHANA
-This repository contain files on the following:
+This repository contain files on the following class activities:

-* Class tutorials
+* Tutorials
-* exercises
+* Exercises
-* projects
+* Projects